aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/add_section_zoom_frame/_index.md

 | height | **float** | Height of a new Section Zoom frame **float**. |
 | section | [`ISection`](/slides/python-net/aspose.slides/isection) | The section object referenced by the Section Zoom frame [`ISection`](/slides/python-net/aspose.slides/isection). |

+### Examples

+This example demonstrates adding a Section Zoom object to the end of a collection
+            (assume that there are at least two sections in the "Presentation.pptx" presentation):

 ### Exceptions

 | Exception | Description |